Building a secure auth code flow setup using AgentCore Gateway with MCP clients

 Article Excerpt

-From source RSS / original summaryThis post demonstrates how to implement Open Authorization (OAuth) Code flow as an inbound authorization mechanism for MCP servers hosted on Amazon Bedrock AgentCore Gateway.
+From source RSS / original summaryThis post demonstrates how to implement Open Authorization (OAuth) Code flow as an inbound authorization mechanism for servers hosted on Amazon Bedrock AgentCore Gateway.
 By the end of this guide, you will have a production-ready setup where each AI assistant request is authenticated with a valid user identity token issued from your organization’s identity provider.

 Want this in your inbox every morning?